For Immediate Release

 WASHINGTON – Fourteen leading companies are applauding the progress made at COP 24 in Katowice, Poland, to implement the Paris Agreement.
 Following the conclusion this weekend of the 24th session of the Conference of the Parties to the U.N.
 Framework Convention on Climate Change, companies from key sectors issued a statement welcoming the decisions reached and urging governments to quickly conclude remaining issues on the use of market mechanisms.

-The statement, organized by C2ES, was signed by Adobe; Berkshire Hathaway Energy; Danfoss; Equinor U.S.; HP Inc.; IBM, Intel; Johnson Controls; LafargeHolcim; Mars, Inc.; Microsoft; PG&E; Shell; and The Hartford.
+The statement, organized by C2ES, was signed by Adobe; Berkshire Hathaway Energy; Danone North America; Danfoss; Equinor U.S.; HP Inc.; IBM, Intel; Johnson Controls; LafargeHolcim; Mars, Inc.; Microsoft; Nestle; PG&E; Shell; The Hartford; and Unilever.

 It says the Paris Agreement supports the private sector’s role in the transition to a carbon-neutral economy by providing long-term direction, promoting transparency, addressing competitiveness, and facilitating carbon pricing.